SadraKhorami/cs2_neron_external/README.md

 - `Insert` — toggle GUI visibility.
 - `Home` — toggle stream-proof mode for GUI and ESP overlay.

 Additional keybinds (aimbot, triggerbot, etc.) are configurable inside the GUI.
-Custom UI fonts live in `fonts/inter-semibold.ttf`.

 Offsets are fetched at runtime from the CS2 dumper repo; if the request fails, provide manual dumps under `output/`.
 Enable verbose logging with `NERON_DEBUG=1`.